datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 * .git folder contains the all history of your project, managed by git.
 Do not edit or delete files in this folder;
+* docs folder contains the documentation and workshops;
-* platform contains all documents and code examples to get started;
+* examples contains all code examples to get started;
 * .gitignore contains the list of files/file extensions you do not want to track with Git.
 It is especially convenient for local configuration or passwords not to be shared;